bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 ### 4. Public Transit Fare Adjustment

 #### 4.1.
 Description
-The last input that you will be able to modify is the **bus fare**, i.e. the cost to a passenger of traveling by bus.
-Each time they board a bus, passengers pay one flat fare, which can differ base on the **passenger's age**.
+SFBL would like to use this simulation experiment to explore the effect of changing **bus fares**, i.e. the cost to a passenger of traveling by bus.
 Currently, the Sioux Faux bus fare policy works as follow:
 * Children 5 yrs. and under: FREE
-* Children 6 to 10 yrs. : 75 centime
+* Children 6 to 10 yrs. : $0,75
 * Children 10 to 18 yrs and Adults 65 yrs. and under: $1,50
-* Persons over 65 yrs: 75 centime
+* Persons over 65 yrs: $0,75

+Perhaps a lower fare for young adults (ages 12-18) would significantly increase ridership among this population.
+Alternatively, perhaps a higher fare for middle-aged adults (40-55) would be well-tolerated, while boosting fare-box revenue."

-For each new bus fare that you want to introduce, you need to specify the amount of the new fare (`amount`), to which bus route it will apply (`routeID`), which bus company operated this bus route (`agendyID`) and which age range will be concerned by the fare (`age`).
+For each new bus fare that you want to introduce, you need to specify the amount of the new fare (`amount`), to which bus route it will apply (`routeID`), which bus company operated this bus route (`agendyID`) and to which age group (`age`) this fare will apply.

 #### 4.2.
 Technical Details